‘Days Of Our Lives’ Spoilers: Ben Gets New Information, Victor Orders A Hit On Another Salem Resident

-Days of Our Lives spoilers for Wednesday, October 15, 2019 reveal that there will be not shortage of drama and mayhem in Salem for the mid-week episode.
+Days of Our Lives spoilers for Wednesday, October 15, reveal that there will be no shortage of drama and mayhem in Salem for the mid-week episode.

-Soap Hub reports that fans will watch as Ben Weston (Robert Scott Wilson) and Rafe Hernandez (Galen Gering) will get some new information about Ciara Brady’s (Victoria Konefal) hit and run incident.
+Soap Hub reports that fans will watch as Ben Weston (Robert Scott Wilson) and Rafe Hernandez (Galen Gering) get some new information about Ciara Brady’s (Victoria Konefal) hit-and-run incident.

-As viewers may remember Ciara was almost hit by a car in the parking lot of the Brady Pub earlier this month, and both she and her boyfriend Ben believe that the person driving that car may have been Ben’s sister, Jordan Ridgeway (Chrishell Hartley).
+As viewers may remember, Ciara was almost hit by a car in the parking lot of the Brady Pub earlier this month, and both she and her boyfriend Ben believe that the person driving that car may have been Ben’s sister, Jordan Ridgeway (Chrishell Hartley).

 Jordan has a torrid past when it comes to Ben and Ciara and has even tried to kill Ciara and frame her brother for the murder.
 However, she was caught before any real damage was done and sent to a mental facility, which she recently got released from.

-She’s now back on the streets of Salem and it seems that she is still looking to eliminate Ben and possibly take out Ciara in the process.
+She’s now back on the streets of Salem, and it seems that she is still looking to eliminate Ben and possibly take out Ciara in the process.

 Meanwhile, Jordan’s wrath may land her in some seriously hot water when she angers the wrong man in Victor Kiriakis (John Aniston), who has a history of violence.

 The outlet reports that Victor is very protective of Ciara, who is his granddaughter.
-Before Ciara’s father, Bo Brady (Peter Reckell) died Victor promised that he would look out for the young woman and he believes he’s doing that be taking care of the problem with Jordan.
+Before Ciara’s father Bo Brady (Peter Reckell) died, Victor promised that he would look out for the young woman and he believes he’s doing that be taking care of the problem with Jordan.

 Victor will order a hit on Jordan and believes that she’s better off dead than trying to kill his granddaughter.
 Just last month, Victor had ordered Xander Kiriakis (Paul Telfer) to kill Ben with the same intention of keeping Ciara safe.
 However, Brady Black (Eric Martsolf) put a stop to the attempted murder.